EngagingNetworks/page-builder-code-blocks/searchable-selects.md

 There is a third-party JavaScript plug-in called [Selectize](https://github.com/selectize/selectize.js) that works well.

+## Example
 For example, this allows you to search for specific UK towns:

 https://e-activist.com/page/47877/petition/1?mode=DEMO&locale=en-GB

-This uses a code block to call CDN files:
+In that example, it uses a code block to call CDN files:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>